Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup: Introduction

-We chose to consider the 13th harmonic at 45 semitones of the fundamental tone, as has been preferred by traditional authors.
+The set $H$ is the result of amplifying the set of logarithms $\{\log_2{1},\log_2{2},\log_2{3},\dots\}$ by a factor of 12 and then rounding the obtained real numbers to integer numbers.
+The logarithms, as is vastly known, and as will be expained later, appear when one thinks of the values of notes as their relative interval with respect to the fundamental and when one requires the intervals between notes to behave like a proper distance.
+This is related to what we call the {\em product-compatibility} property.
+Notice that $12\log_2(13)=44.4$ approximately and so, depending on the rounding criterion, the $13$th harmonic can be considered to be at $44$ semitones or at $45$ semitones of the fundamental.
+We chose to consider the 13th harmonic at 45 semitones of fundamental tone, as it has been preferred by traditional authors.
 This will be justified later.
-More recently, though, composers influenced by "spectral music" have often represented this harmonic by the pitch 44 semitones above the fundamental.
-See \cite{Tymoczko} for another mathematical justification of representing the 13th harmonic with the large of these two intervals above the fundamental.
+More recently, though, composers influenced by ``spectral music'' have often represented this harmonic by the pitch 44 semitones above the fundamental.
+See \citet{Tymoczko} for another mathematical justification of representing the 13th harmonic as 45 semitones above the fundamental.

-The set $H$ is essentially a discretization of a sequence of real numbers given by logarithms.
-The logarithms, as is vastly known, and as will be expained later, appear when one thinks of the values of notes as their relative interval with respect to the fundamental and when one requires the intervals between notes to behave like a proper distance.
+The procedure of amplifying a sequence of real numbers and then mapping them to integer numbers is what we call a {\em discretization} of the initial sequence of real numbers.
+This way, $H$ is a discretization of the sequence of logarithms with amplifying factor $12$ and rounding threshold $0.4$.

-The sequence of real numbers is an ideal model while its discretization is a feasible realization of it.
-Natural properties of the discretization, in the context of harmonics, are that it must contain $0$, it must have only a finite number of gaps, and it has to be closed under addition in the sense that the overtones of an overtone of a fundamental tone should be overtones of that fundamental tone.
-These three properties are exactly the properties defining a numerical semigroup.
+The sequence of logarithm-related real numbers is an ideal physical model while its discretization is a feasible realization of it.
+Natural properties of the discretization, in the context of harmonics, are: (i) it is a subset of non-negative integers containing $0$, (ii) only finitely many non-negative integers are missing, and (iii) it is closed under addition.
+The addition closure amounts to the fact that the harmonics of a harmonic of a fundamental tone should be harmonics of that fundamental tone.
+These three properties are exactly the properties defining a {\em numerical semigroup} (see Section~\ref{s:ns}).
+Hence, we call the set $H$ the {\em well-tempered harmonic semigroup}.

-Discretizing the sequence of musical harmonics into numerical semigroups may be seen as defining different equal temperaments.
-The number of equal parts of the octave in an equal temperament corresponds to the multiplicity of the related numerical semigroup, i.e., its smallest non-zero element.
-This contribution deals on special ideal sequences of real numbers and their discretizations into numerical semigroups, using a variety of multiplicities.
+Discretizing the sequence of physical harmonics into numerical semigroups may be considered tantamount to setting equal temperaments.
+The number of equal parts of the octave in an equal temperament is the amplifying factor in the discretization and it corresponds to the {\em multiplicity} of the related numerical semigroup, i.e. its smallest non-zero element.
+The present paper treats special ideal sequences of real numbers and their discretizations into numerical semigroups, using a variety of multiplicities to discretize, so obtaining different numerical semigroups.